NCATSTranslator/TRAPIObjectModeling/README.md

 > [!WARNING]
 > This feature is WIP and does not do every bit of semantic validation you might expect.

+## Scripts

+TOM provides some module-level scripts, for your convenience:

+- `tom-parse`: Parse a given JSON into a given TOM model to check that it parses.
+- `tom-validate`: Run semantic validation (WIP) against a given JSON/TOM model.
+- `tom-up-version`: Upgrade a TRAPI 1.6 JSON to TRAPI 2.0.
+- `tom-diff`: Diff two JSONs of a given TOM model.

 ## Design Decisions